Mica Moore: Bobsleigh hopeful in 'survival mode' after crash

 "It was not as bad as some other crashes I have been involved in.

-"My Mum was a little bit concerned but I gave her a call afterwards and told her I was fine."
+"My mum was a little bit concerned but I gave her a call afterwards and told her I was fine."

-The Great Britain pair were more concerned with not building on their successful first run after a fifth place finish in a World Cup event in Whistler in November 2017.
+She and McNeill were more concerned with not building on their successful first run after a fifth-place finish in a World Cup event in Whistler in November 2017.

 "We were gutted because the first run went so well," said Moore.
 "We know we have the ability and have shown that all season."

-Moore and McNeill have moved onto St. Moritz in Switzerland where they hope to compete in the next World Cup event on 13 January.
+Moore and McNeill are now in St Moritz in Switzerland, where they hope to compete in the next World Cup event on 13 January.

 The Great Britain team for the 2018 Winter Olympics in Pyeongchang is selected next week.